berkeley-gif/caladapt-docs/docs/source/series.rst

    :query float thresh: only return values above a given threshold
    :query boolean imperial: use imperial units, defaults to false
    :query format: ``json`` or ``csv``
-   :query integer pagesize: number of records, default is 10
    :reqheader Accept: the response content type depends on
                       :mailheader:`Accept` header
    :resheader Content-Type: this depends on :mailheader:`Accept`